alffox/pixel-art-maker/README.md

 ## Project for the Front-End Web Developer Nanodegree - Intermediate Javascript

+The live app can be seen at https://alffox.github.io/pixel-art-maker/

-You’ll build a single-page web app that allows users to draw pixel art on a customizable canvas.
+This is a single-page web app that allows users to draw pixel art on a customizable canvas.

-Your users should be able to:
+Users should be able to:

 * Dynamically set the size of the table.
 * Choose a color.